AndreaMovilla/Quality-Assurance/Adittional documentation.md

 the number of rods detected per sector in the images acquired with motion compensation protocols with the rods per sector in the reference image.

-The complete workflow is shown in the next figure:

  ## References